allenai/beaker-cli/docs/blueprints.md

 docker build -t wordcount <path/to/wordcount/directory>
 ```

-Notice that we don't include a repository name in the tag.
-Beaker doesn't require an image to be
-published separately.
-We'll cover upload next.

-## Upload
+## Create and Upload

-You can upload any image as a blueprint with a single command.
+You can create and upload any image as a blueprint with a single command.
 Behind the scenes, Beaker pushes your
 Docker image to a private repository.
 This guarantees that the image will remain available and
 unchanged for future experiments.